-ACCT 351: Ethics and Professional Responsibility
+ACCT 351: Ethics & Prof. Responsibility

 Ethical issues in business and accounting.
 Exploration of moral values and codes of ethics.
 Emphasis on identifying issues, stakeholders, and the distinction between legality and professional responsibility.
+This course satisfies the proficiency requirement for Ethical Reasoning in the disciplines.